 The ropeway climbs 654m/2145ft and accesses some great terrain that drops right from the terminal exit.
 Although there are two marked courses (trail) it’s permitted to ski wherever you like and skiing amongst Juhyo (snow monster trees) at the top is great fun – just take care as it can be tight they create pretty massive tree wells!
 Further down the trees are “normal” fir trees and they’re, generally, nicely spaced.
 There are no major drop-offs, but it’s fairly easy to get stuck next to a creek, requiring an exhausting walk out.
-We would only recommend it for strong intermediate skiers who are used to deep powder, and above.
-To get the most out of Hakkoda, and to ensure your safety, we would strongly recommend a guide.
+We would only recommend it for advanced skiers who are used to deep powder.

 The ropeway also accesses a huge amount of accessible backcountry.
 What makes Hakkoda so great for this is that the whole area is surrounded by a circular road, so backcountry trips often finish at a parked vehicle or have an arranged pick-up.
 We would only recommend exploring the backcountry with guides who know the area, particularly as the weather can close in quickly.